Core Idea

 Definition

-The CAP Theorem, formulated by Eric Brewer in 2000 and formally proven by Seth Gilbert and Nancy Lynch in 2002, states that a distributed data system cannot simultaneously guarantee all three of the following properties: Consistency (all nodes see the same data at the same time), Availability (every request receives a response), and Partition-Tolerance (the system continues to operate despite network failures).
-In practice, since network partitions are inevitable in distributed systems, the theorem reduces to a choice between consistency and availability when partitions occur.
+The CAP Theorem, formulated by Eric Brewer in 2000 and formally proven by Seth Gilbert and Nancy Lynch in 2002, states that a distributed data system cannot simultaneously guarantee all three of: Consistency (all nodes see the same data at the same time), Availability (every request receives a response), and Partition-Tolerance (the system operates despite network failures).
+Because network partitions are inevitable, the theorem reduces in practice to a forced choice between consistency and availability when a partition occurs.

 Key Characteristics

-• Availability (A): Every request received by a non-failing node in the system must result in a response, without guarantee that it contains the most recent write.
-The system remains responsive even during network disruptions.
+• Availability (A): Every request to a non-failing node receives a response, without guaranteeing it contains the most recent write

 Why It Matters